 The clocking system generates, divides, and distributes clocks throughout the PSoC system.
 For the majority of systems, no external crystal is required.
-The IMO and PLL together can generate up to a 80 MHz clock, accurate to $\pm 1\%$ over voltage and temperature.
+The IMO and PLL together can generate up to a 66 MHz clock, accurate to ± 1 percent over voltage and temperature.
 Additional internal and external clock sources allow each design to optimize accuracy, power, and cost.
-All of the system clock sources can be used to generate other clock frequencies in the 16-bit clock dividers and UDBs for anything you want, for example a UART baud rate generator.
+Any of the clock sources can be used to generate other clock frequencies in the 16-bit clock dividers and UDBs for anything the user wants, for example a UART baud rate generator.

 Clock generation and distribution is automatically configured through the PSoC Creator IDE graphical interface.
 This is based on the complete system's requirements.
 It greatly speeds the design process.
-PSoC Creator allows designers to build clocking systems with minimal input.
-The designer can specify desired clock frequencies and accuracies, and the software locates or builds a clock that meets the required specifications.
+PSoC Creator allows you to build clocking systems with minimal input.
+You can specify desired clock frequencies and accuracies, and the software locates or builds a clock that meets the required specifications.
 This is possible because of the programmability inherent in PSoC.
 Key features of the clocking system include: